 4. Baking For Christmas

 You can bet we bake cookies for Santa Claus every year and it is one of our favorite Christmas activities!
 But we also love baking the whole season leading up to Christmas.
 We make treats like biscotti for gifts, a yule log, or seasonal muffins for special Christmas morning breakfasts.
 We love making something together and then getting to enjoy the fruit of labor together.

 5. Christmas Shows

 We love to see Christmas Shows together whether it is the Nutcracker, a holiday movie, or the children’s orchestra and band performance.
-Sometimes, we even get to enjoy a school holiday performance of songs and that is always a wonderful treat.
+Sometimes, we even get to enjoy a school holiday performance and that is always a wonderful treat.